Ali Shariati: Sociology

 Some scholars classify him among the current religious neo-thinkers.
 According to this standpoint, Shariati accepted the rationality of the West.
-Shariati called the theoretical foundation of the West as civilization and called its appearances as Tajadod [Renewal].
-He emphasized accepting civilization and criticized tajadod.
-He also believed that civilization has to be considered as something deep.
+Shariati called the theoretical foundation of the West civilisation and called its appearances Tajadod (renewal).
+He emphasised accepting civilisation and criticised Tajadod.
+He also believed that civilisation has to be considered as something deep.
 He also highly acknowledged the importance of empirical science and knowledge.
-He appreciated the empirical methodology.
-He also criticized traditionalism for its disregard for scientific methodology.
-On another hand, he criticized the Modernists because they confuse the Western ideological theories with valid scientific epistemology.
+He appreciated the empirical methodology and criticised traditionalism for its disregard for scientific methodology.
+On another hand, he criticised the Modernists because they confuse the Western ideological theories with valid scientific epistemology.
 According to Shariati, the knowledge of reason is self-evident.
-Therefore, he suggested thinking of reason as the axiom for understanding the other sources namely the holy book or Quran, ḥadīth ('tradition'), sīra (Prophetic biography) and ijmāʿ (consensus).
+Therefore, he suggested thinking of reason as the axiom for understanding the other sources, namely the holy book or Quran, ḥadīth (tradition), sīra (prophetic biography) and ijmāʿ (consensus).
 Shariati also dismissed consensus as a source for understanding religion.
-He insisted on the concepts of knowledge and time along with the holy book and tradition and stressed the important role of methodology and changing of viewpoint.
+He insisted on the concepts of knowledge and time along with the holy book and tradition, and stressed the important role of methodology and changing of viewpoint.

-Shariati, who was the fan of Georges Gurvitch in his analysis of sociology, believed that there was no special pattern for the analysis of social affairs and historical events.
+Shariati, who was a fan of Georges Gurvitch in his analysis of sociology, believed that there was no special pattern for the analysis of social affairs and historical events.
 He thought that there was no unity of religion and society, but rather there were many religions and societies.
 He referred to the active role of the scholar of human science during investigation and scientific research.
 He believed that there was a relationship between the values of scholarship and the effects of those values on the conclusions of an investigation.
-He believed that it was not necessary to extend the other conclusions of other Western scholars to our society.
-However, he criticized the Western ideological schools such as nationalism, liberalism, Marxism, etc. He maintained that there was conformity and correspondence between the Western philosophy and Iranian society.
+He believed that it was not necessary to extend the other conclusions of other Western scholars to Iranian society.
+However, he criticised the Western ideological schools, including nationalism, liberalism and Marxism.
+He maintained that there was conformity and correspondence between Western philosophy and Iranian society.
 According to Shariati, democracy is inconsistent with revolutionary evolution and progress.
-One of his criticism of Western ideology is its [regardless imitation of those ideologies - check translation].
+One of his criticisms of Western ideology is its imitation of those ideologies.
 One of his other criticisms is the denial of spirituality in Western philosophy.
-In fact, those ideologies attempt to prevent humans from achieving transcendental goals and any [evolutionary movements - check translation].
-In this vein, he firmly criticized capitalism, and at the same time, he admired socialism because it would lead humanity to evolution and free it from utilitarianism.
-However, he firmly criticized Karl Marx.
-According to Shariati, Karl Marx's theory on the economy as the infrastructure and foundation of human and society was strayed.
+Those ideologies attempt to prevent humans from achieving transcendental goals and any evolutionary movements.
+In this vein, he firmly criticised capitalism, and at the same time he admired socialism because it would lead humanity to evolution and free it from utilitarianism.
+However, he firmly criticised Karl Marx.
+According to Shariati, Marx's theory on the economy as the infrastructure and foundation of humanity and society was incorrect.
 Conversely, Sharia places the human, not the economy, as the foundation and origin of society.